tanmaimukku/Leetcode-Notes/README.md

         self.rank = [0] * n

     def find(self, x):
+        '''
+        # Intialize parent and rank as dicts {} if no. of nodes is not known, and just add these lines of code
+        # Initialize parent and rank if node is encountered for the first time
+        if x not in self.parent:
+            self.parent[x] = x
+            self.rank[x] = 0
+        '''
         # Find the root of the set containing x with path compression
         if self.parent[x] != x:
             self.parent[x] = self.find(self.parent[x])